Composition over Inheritance [example in PHP]

 Coding (Php 7.x)

-Learn the difference between is-a and has-a relationship with examples that show why favor composition over inheritance
+Learn the difference between is-a and has-a relationship with examples that show why to favor composition over inheritance

 /img/blog/composition-over-inheritance-with-php-example.jpg

-The principle of Composition over Inheritance
+The principle of Composition vs Inheritance

 The video that changed my perspective was created by Mattias Johansson, creator of the YT channel Fun Fun Function and former JavaScript developer and Spotify.